grisu48/orion/README.md

 ![Github workflow badge](https://github.com/grisu48/orion/workflows/orion/badge.svg)

-**orion is still in development** *However: It works.
-Feedback, Issues and Pull request are very welcome.*

 orion is a minimalistic gemini server written in go with the goal of being easy-to-use and to have minimal requirements as well as a small footprint.

 Requirements: `go >= 1.14`

+The project is post-alpha and runs stable now.
+Issues, Feedback and Pull-Requests are still very welcome 😃

 ## Usage